Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 Full Track: Threshold Calibration

-The "Low / Default / High" table for silent_p0, manual_review_rate, edge_drift, audit_trace_coverage, exercise on "dangerous" simultaneous weakening of two protections, and the full metric dependency network — in Appendix D, Section D.4.
-On the first pass it is sufficient to see that a bad release is blocked by a guard metric.
+The "Low / Default / High" table for silent_p0, manual_review_rate, edge_drift, audit_trace_coverage, the exercise on "dangerous" weakening of two defenses at once, and the full metric dependency network are in Appendix D, section D.4.
+On the first pass, it is enough to see that a bad release is blocked by a guard metric.

 Examples and Application

 If the result looks like MTTR=4:50, silent_p0=18%, manual_review_rate=12%, block the release.
-The reason is not bad speed but violation of protective invariants.
+The reason is not bad speed, but a violation of protective invariants.
 This is an important distinction: the goal is achieved, but the quality contract is broken.

-> [conceptual interface] — scripts/metrics/simulate.py and validate_red_button.py show the form of emergency mode checking; no ready CLI exists in the textbook repository.
-Runnable analog of checking the same invariants on educational fixtures — python3 examples/goodhart-validator/scripts/run_validation.py (see examples/goodhart-validator/README.md).
+> [conceptual interface] — scripts/metrics/simulate.py and validate_red_button.py show the form of the emergency mode check; there is no ready-made CLI in the textbook repository.
+A runnable analog of the same invariants check on educational fixtures — python3 examples/goodhart-validator/scripts/run_validation.py (see examples/goodhart-validator/README.md).

 python3 scripts/metrics/simulate.py \